 This data also tracks Society of Thoracic Surgeons-European Association for Cardio-Thoracic Surgery (STAT) Mortality Categories.
 STAT Mortality Categories allow outcomes to be assessed in relation to the complexity of the operations being performed.
 STAT Categories are ranked from one to five, with five being the most complicated procedures and one being the least.

-Hassenfeld Children’s Hospital has lower mortality rates in nearly all five STAT categories compared to the CHSD average, which represents more than 95 percent of all congenital heart surgery hospitals in the United States and Canada.
+At Hassenfeld Children’s Hospital, mortality rates are lower or equal to the STS CHSD average for all 5 STAT categories, which represents more than 95 percent of all congenital heart surgery hospitals in the United States and Canada.
 For the most complicated procedures at STAT level 5, our mortality rate is 75 percent lower than the national average (3.57 percent vs. 14.72 percent).
 The CHSD is the largest clinical database in North America dealing with congenital cardiac malformations.
-STS data in the chart below represents adjusted operative mortality data from June 2013 through July 2017.
+STS data in the chart below represents operative mortality data from July 2015 through June 2019.